 Mississippi.
-In February 2006, the Mississippi Public Service Commission (MPSC) approved a \$1 million increase in miscellaneous service charges for Southern Gas Operations and in March 2006, it approved an RRA resulting in a \$2 million increase in general service rates.
-The MPSC is also reviewing a January 2006 application for a one-time recovery of approximately \$2 million of costs related to Hurricane Katrina.
-A decision on the application is expected in the second quarter of 2006.
+In February 2006, the Mississippi Public Service Commission (MPSC) approved a \$1 million annual increase in miscellaneous service charges for Southern Gas Operations, and in March 2006, the MPSC approved a Rate Regulation Adjustment resulting in a \$2 million annual increase in general service rates.
+In June 2006, the MPSC approved a January 2006 application for a one-time recovery of approximately \$2 million of costs related to Hurricane Katrina.